THE BIRTH OF A TRADITION

 In 1978, current and former members of the Rescue Squad founded the Alumni Association of the Bethesda-Chevy Chase Rescue Squad to preserve the Squad’s history, to support the operations of the Rescue Squad, and to perpetuate the bonds of friendship among long-time Squad members.
 Another group within the Squad, the Ladies Auxiliary, continued to operate its mobile kitchen at fires and disasters and to assist in fundraising efforts.

 Reflecting its growing size and increasing capabilities, the Rescue Squad has had many homes, starting at 38th Street and Military Road, then (in succession) a garage in the basement of the old Jelleff’s Department Store, a station on Fairmont Avenue, a station on Auburn Avenue, and its present headquarters at Battery Lane and Old Georgetown Road.
-To provide expanded service to the community, the Rescue Squad also operates an ambulance from the Democracy Boulevard station of the Bethesda Fire Department.
+To provide expanded service to the community, the Rescue Squad also operates an ambulance from the Democracy Boulevard station of the Bethesda Fire Department, and in 2021 added service from the Chevy Chase Fire Department station on Connecticut Avenue.

 A POINT OF LIGHT